 In the First Form we spend the first half of the first term concentrating on number work.
 There are several tests on subjects starting with BIDMAS and integer multiplication and progressing to indices, decimals, ratios and percentages.

-Initially the new first formers are loosely set according to their entrance exam into two joint top sets, a third, fourth and fifth set.
+Initially the new first formers are loosely set according to their entrance exam into.
 After several mini tests on aspects of numeracy, we re-set the first form after a comprehensive numeracy test set at the end of the Autumn term.
 Thereafter pupils study algebra and other areas of mathematics.
 For approximately ½ hour per week from December the pupils will hone their numeracy skills and attempt to pass their internal Bronze, Silver and Gold numeracy awards.
 For more information on the First Form, see here (pdf).

 Fourth and Fifth Forms – compulsory IGCSE or GCSE subject